LearnGayu/Youtube-data-harvesting-and-warehousing-using-SQL-and-streamlit/README.md

 Streamlit Application: A user-friendly UI built using Streamlit library, allowing users to interact with the application and perform data retrieval and analysis tasks.
 YouTube API Integration: Integration with the YouTube API to fetch channel and video data based on the provided channel ID.
-MongoDB Data Lake: Storage of the retrieved data in a MongoDB database, providing a flexible and scalable solution for storing unstructured and semi-structured data.
 SQL Data Warehouse: Migration of data from the data lake to a SQL database, allowing for efficient querying and analysis using SQL queries.
-Data Visualization: Presentation of retrieved data using Streamlit's data visualization features, enabling users to analyze the data through charts and graphs.
-Technologies Used

 The following technologies are used in this project: